Our History

 The Campbell Center Honors Phyllis and Jerry with Lifetime Achievement Award.

-• 2016Organization receives another 3-year accreditation by CARF, the second consecutive time to be so recognized.
-Number of Clients served increases to 135.
-Organization begins plans for the gradual evolution of the work activity program into a community-based integrated activities and “employment first” services.
-Completion of transition is slated for the first quarter 2019.
+• 2016TCC received another 3-year accreditation by CARF, the second consecutive time to be so recognized.
+The number of Clients served increased to 135.
+TCC began plans for transitioning the work activity program into community-based activities and “employment first” services for people with Intellectual and/or Developmental Disabilities (I/DD).

 • 2018The Art Academy started as a pilot program to provide an option for integrated services through life enriching art-based experiences, events and gallery shows; to discover upcoming artist, maximize their talents and support self-employment as an outcome; and to provide a creative environment to promote personal growth and community integration.
-The Campbell Center hosted two successful Gallery Exhibitions & Art Sales where the clients’ artwork was presented to the community.
+TCC hosted two successful Gallery Exhibitions & Art Sales where the clients’ (since referred to as Associates) artwork was presented to the community.
 Over 130 guests attended the first evening exhibit on March 10, 2018, where the work of more than 34 Academy artists was displayed and sold.
 The San Luis Obispo Museum of Art (SLOMA) selected a TCC Art Academy artist to display a piece of artwork at their Home Sweet Home exhibition, to represent a breaking down barriers concept and promote diverse visual art experiences for people of all backgrounds, including those with disabilities.

 We are using cookies to give you the best experience.
 You can find out more about which cookies we are using or switch them off in privacy settings.